dawnguard/elfy/README.md

-# elfy
+# Elfy
-A classy search engine front-end, powered by DuckDuckGo
+A beautiful search engine front-end

+Powered by DuckDuckGo